 RGT 2113 MAMMOGRAPHY.
 This course is designed to provide the professional community with a cognitive online base of entry-level education in the practice of Mammography.
+Prerequisite: Instructor approved 3 SCH hours: Lecture, 3 hrs

-RGT 2123 SECTIONAL ANATOMY-This course is designed to study human sectional anatomy, including location, structure, and function, as well as relationships among structures.
+RGT 2123 SECTIONAL ANATOMY.
+This course is designed to study human sectional anatomy, including location, structure, and function, as well as relationships among structures.
 Radiographs, Computed Tomography (CT) images, and Magnetic Resonance Imaging (MRI), Ultrasound and PET images may be used to demonstrate the characteristic appearance of anatomic structures.

-Course Prerequisite Numbers: A&P I (BIO 2513 & BIO 2511), A&P II (BIO 2523 & BIO 2521)
+Course Prerequisite Numbers: A&P I (BIO 2513 & BIO 2511), A&P II (BIO 2523 & BIO 2521) 3 SCH hours: Lecture, 3 hrs

 RGT 2132.
 ETHICAL & LEGAL RESPONSIBILITIES.
 Legal terminology, concepts, and principles will be presented in this course.
 Topics include misconduct, malpractice, legal and professional standards, and the ASRT scope of practice.
 The importance of proper documentation and informed consent is emphasized.
 This course will prepare students to better understand their patient, the patient's families and professional peers through comparison of diverse populations based on their value system, cultural and ethnic influences, communication styles, socio-economic influences, health risks, and life stages.
-Prerequisites: All core courses as scheduled.
+Prerequisite: Instructor approved 2 SCH hours: Lecture, 2 hrs